kambo-1st/PHP-X-Parser/README.md

 Install the library using [composer](https://getcomposer.org):

-    php composer.phar require nikic/php-parser
+    php composer.phar require kambo/php-x-parser

-Parse some PHP code into an AST and dump the result in human-readable form:
+Parse some PHP/JSX code into an AST and dump the result in human-readable form:

 ```php
 <?php